Pushforwards of pluricanonical bundles under morphisms to abelian varieties: Introduction

-into pullbacks of M-regular coherent sheaves $\shF_i$ from quotients $q_i \colon A \to A_i$ of the abelian variety, tensored by torsion line bundles $\alpha_i \in \Pic^0(A)$. \item By \cite{GL2,LPS}, the Fourier-Mukai transform of $\fl \omX$, which is a complex of coherent sheaves on the dual abelian variety $\Pic^0(A)$, is locally analytically quasi-isomorphic to a linear complex. \end{enumerate}
+into pullbacks of M-regular coherent sheaves (see Definition 3.1) $\shF_i$ from quotients $q_i \colon A \to A_i$ of the abelian variety, tensored by torsion line bundles $\alpha_i \in \Pic^0(A)$. \item By \cite{GL2,LPS}, the Fourier-Mukai transform of $\fl \omX$, which is a complex of coherent sheaves on the dual abelian variety $\Pic^0(A)$, is locally analytically quasi-isomorphic to a linear complex. \end{enumerate}

-\begin{note} The same is true for the higher direct images of the canonical bundle: the properties above are inherited by direct summands; and by a theorem of Koll\'ar, the sheaf $R^i \fl \omX$ is isomorphic to a direct summand in the pushforward of the canonical bundle from the intersection of $i$ sufficiently ample hypersurfaces in $X$. \end{note}
+\begin{note} The same is true for the higher direct images of the canonical bundle: the properties above are inherited by direct summands, and by a theorem of Koll\'ar, the sheaf $R^i \fl \omX$ is isomorphic to a direct summand in the pushforward of the canonical bundle from the intersection of $i$ sufficiently ample hypersurfaces in $X$. \end{note}

 The question that motivated this work is what happens for pushforwards of pluricanonical bundles $\fl \omXm$ with $m \geq 2$.
-It was already known that $\fl \omXm$ is always a GV-sheaf \cite[Theorem~1.10]{PS}, and that the $0$-th cohomology support loci $V_{\ell}^0(A, \fl \omXm)$ are always finite unions of torsion subvarieties \cite[Theorem~3.5]{Lai}.
-Our main result is that, in fact, all the results about pushforwards of canonical bundles carry over to the case of pluricanonical bundles.
-More precisely, we have:
+Throughout the paper, we work over the field of complex numbers.
+It was already known that $\fl \omXm$ is always a GV-sheaf \cite[Theorem~1.10]{pluricanonical}, and that the $0$-th cohomology support loci $V_{\ell}^0(A, \fl \omXm)$ are always finite unions of torsion subvarieties (cf. \cite[Theorem~3.5]{Lai} and \cite[Theorem~10.1]{HPS}).
+Our main result is that, in fact, \emph{all} the results about pushforwards of canonical bundles carry over to the case of pluricanonical bundles.
+More precisely, we prove the following theorem.

-\begin{intro-theorem} Let $f \colon X \to A$ be a morphism from a smooth projective variety to an abelian variety (over the complex numbers).
+\begin{intro-theorem} Let $f \colon X \to A$ be a morphism from a smooth projective variety to an abelian variety.
 Then for each $m \geq 2$, there is a generically finite morphism $g_m \colon X_m \to X$ from a smooth projective variety $X_m$,

 such that $\fl \omXm$ is isomorphic to a direct summand in $(f \circ g_m)_{\ast} \omega_{X_m}$. \end{intro-theorem}